 Changing Nashville's priorities

 If Nashville's budget reflects it's values, what does the city value?

 Not our Metro workers.
 They’ve gotten meager raises over the past 10 years that haven't even kept up with inflation.

 Not public services like the fire department and emergency services.
 We've only built one new firehouse since 2001, despite growing by over 100,000 people.
 We don’t meet the federal two-in two-out rule, putting not only our firefighters in danger, but the community, too.
 And the 911 call center has added only 1 full time person since 2008.
 That adds up to one 911 staff for each 14,348 people.

 Not education.
-It's 2019, and students use textbooks that don't even mention President Obama.
+In 2019, students used textbooks that didn't even mention President Obama.
 We don’t have enough teachers, paraprofessionals, bus drivers or bus monitors.
 And wages are so low that school personnel can't afford to live or work in the city.

-As your councilperson, I'll prioritize our community first.
+As your councilperson, I prioritize our community first.
 As we grow, we need to make intentional decisions based on what our community values and needs as a whole, so our community well-being and quality of life is enhanced, and everyone benefits.